We are committed to improving population health and health care systems

-Loyola University Chicago’s Parkinson School of Health Sciences and Public Health brings together our call as a Jesuit institution to continue going to the frontiers of education, research, and practice, and help the under-served.
+Loyola University Chicago’s Parkinson School of Health Sciences and Public Health brings together our call as a Jesuit institution to go to the frontiers of education, research, and practice, and help people who live at the margins.

-Dynamic changes in health care require professionals to have broad knowledge and cutting-edge skills to lead the future of health care delivery.
-Loyola has established itself as a leader in health care education with the Stritch School of Medicine and the Marcella Niehoff School of Nursing, and the Parkinson School of Health Sciences and Public Health leads with those strengths in addressing important student and community needs.
+An established leader in health care education with the Stritch School of Medicine and the Marcella Niehoff School of Nursing, the Parkinson School of Health Sciences and Public Health draws on those strengths to address today’s public health challenges and train the next generation of experts in public health, health systems and informatics, dietetics, exercise science, and medical laboratory science.